arghasen10/mmwave-energy/README.md

 # mmwave-energy ns-3 module #

-This is an [ns-3](https://www.nsnam.org "ns-3 Website") mmwave-energy module for analyzing and exploring the power consumption behavior of 5G communication protocols under NR technology.
-The module developed includes a complete Radio Resource Control(RRC) state machine for 5G NR recommended by 3GPP specification [38.840].
-[Ns-3 mmwave](https://github.com/nyuwireless-unipd/ns3-mmwave "mmWave ns-3 module") is used as a base, on top of which we will add our module as plug-in.
+This is [ns-3](https://www.nsnam.org "ns-3 Website") mmwave-energy module for analyzing and exploring the energy consumption behavior of User Equipments (UEs) and Base Stations(BSs) under 5G communication protocols.
+The module developed includes a complete Radio Resource Control(RRC) state machine for 5G NR recommended by 3GPP specification [38.840]. [ns-3 mmwave](https://github.com/nyuwireless-unipd/ns3-mmwave "mmWave ns-3 module") is used as a base, on top of which we will add our module as plug-in.

-### Brand new installation of ns3-mmwave repository
+### Installation of ns3-mmwave repository

 To download a working copy of the ns3-mmwave repository with the latest changes, you can do the following: